jmcalalang/f5-automation-toolchain-lab/zzz_Automation Toolchain Note.md

 # F5 Automation Toolchain Lab Notes

-- Download the Packages for each of the items

-- Create your declarations

-- Postman for uploading the
+Put the packages on the jumphost
+Install workflows on the jumphost create bookmarks

 Role for each deployment